TimKahn/Guess_the_Address/log.md

 * Some listings have inaccurate addresses.
 * Should probably use Google Maps API to geocode all of attom data.
 Maybe just missing lat/lon or zipcode records...
  * Also check out GeoQuality from ATTOM.
+* Would it be reasonable to check host 'first names' for company names?

 #### Readme add-ons
 * Research fuzzy finders